vwscc-xtb/vwscc-xtb.github.io/page/exercises/1-mof.md

 {% include defaulttab.html id="open-1" %}

-Options: \\
-**--nfinal \<INT\>** - to produce more structures.

 The energetically best structure can be found in the `best.xyz` file.
 For the docking, most flags possible for a geometry optimization can also be used.
 For example, implicit solvation can also be employed by providing the *--alpb* flag.

 {% include note.html content=
-'To save computational time for this workshop, the number of final structures optimized with *GFN2-xTB* was limited to 2.
+'To save computational time for this workshop, the number of final structures optimized with *GFN2-xTB* was limited to 2 with the **--nfinal** flag.
 Per default, 15 structures are produced.'%}

 ## Molecular Dynamics